Data-Efficient and Interpretable Tabular Anomaly Detection: Hyperparameters

 \subsection{Unsupervised AD}

+Since it's hard to tune hyperparameters in unsupervised setting, for fair comparisons, we use all baselines with default hyperparameters.
 Here we list the default hyperparameter for DIAD in Table~\ref{table:default_hparams}.
 Here we explain each specific hyperparameter: \begin{itemize} \item Batch size: the sample size of mini-batch. \item LR: learning rate. \item $\gamma$: the hyperparameter used to update the sparsity in each leaf (Eq.~\ref{eq:sp_update}). \item Steps: the total number of training steps.
-We find 2000 works well across our datasets. \item LR warmup steps: we do the learning rate warmup~\citep{goyal2017accurate} that linearly increases the learning rate from 0 to 1e-3 in the first 1000 steps. \item Smoothing $\delta$: the smoothing count for our volume and data ratio estimation. \item Per tree dropout: the dropout noise we use for the update of each tree. \item Arch: we adopt the GAMAtt architecture form the NodeGAM~\citep{chang2021node}. \item No. layer: the number of layers of trees. \item No. trees: the number of trees per layer. \item Addi tree dim: the dimension of the tree's output.
+We find 2000 works well across our datasets. \item LR warmup steps: we do the learning rate warmup~\citep{goyal2017accurate} that linearly increases the learning rate from 0 to 1e-3 in the first 1000 steps. \item Smoothing $\delta$: the smoothing count for our volume and data ratio estimation. \item Per tree dropout: the dropout noise we use for the update of each tree. \item Arch: we adopt the GAMAtt architecture form the NodeGAM~\citep{chang2021node}. \item No. layer: the number of layers of trees. \item No. trees: the number of trees per layer. \item Additional tree dimension: the dimension of the tree's output.
 If more than 0, it appends an additional dimension in the output of each tree. \item Tree depth: the depth of tree. \item Dim Attention: since we use the GAMAtt architecture, this determines the size of the attention embedding.
-We find tuning more than 32 will lead to insufficient memory in our GPU, and in general 8-16 works well. \item Column Subsample ($\rho$): this controls how many proportion of features a tree can operate on. \item Temp annealing steps (K), Min Temp: these control how fast the temperature linearly decays from 1 to the mininum temperature (0.1) in K steps.
+We find tuning more than 32 will lead to insufficient memory in our GPU, and in general 8-16 works well. \item Column subsample ($\rho$): this controls how many proportion of features a tree can operate on. \item Temp annealing steps (K), Min Temp: these control how fast the temperature linearly decays from 1 to the minimum temperature (0.1) in K steps.
 After K training steps, the entmax or entmoid become max or step functions in the model. \end{itemize}

 \tabcolsep{4pt}